Skip to content

 Labels

 A-raw-pointers Area: raw pointers, MaybeUninit, NonNull B-unstable Blocker: Implemented in the nightly compiler and unstable.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. disposition-merge This issue / PR is in PFCP or FCP with a disposition to merge it. finished-final-comment-period The final comment period is finished for this PR / Issue.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC disposition-merge This issue / PR is in PFCP or FCP with a disposition to merge it. finished-final-comment-period The final comment period is finished for this PR / Issue.
 Libs-Tracked Libs issues that are tracked on the team's project board. requires-nightly This issue requires a nightly compiler in some way.
 T-libs-api Relevant to the library API team, which will review and decide on the PR/issue.

 Comments